Urban planning in an intersection of a thousand wishes

-Printed copies are distributed to our Aalto Alumni Circle members and other stakeholders.
+Printed copies are distributed to Aalto alumni community members and other stakeholders.

 How can we make a city flourish when one resident hopes for more forests and another wants parking lots?
 Data and keen listening can help, say urban planners and researchers.